 If you plan on getting a Hokkaido, it’s in your best interest that you have at least a six-foot-tall fence.
 It’s also a good idea to keep them regularly active, which will dampen his investigative curiosity.

 A daily hour walk or hike should be efficient enough to tire him out and keep his curiosity in check.
 You should also add in some playing sessions to give them a secondary physical stimulation outlet.

-A Brief Discussion of Hokkaido Dog History
+Hokkaido Dog History

 Although the Hokkaido's origin remains a mystery to experts, it’s clear that he has been around since ancient times.
 The most predominant theory is that he descends from the Matagi-ken, which is a Japanese breed.